The ACT Test: Mississippi

 - Remember to hold a training session with all testing staff before test day.
 This is required and is separate from the briefing session that happens on test day.
 Suggested topics to cover during the training session are in your administration manual.

 - Schedule a session for examinees to complete the non-test questions before test day.
-Examinees testing with accommodations/EL supports can complete the non-test questions in the same session as all other examinees.
-You may also want to schedule an alternate time for any examinees absent during the first non-test session.
+Examinees testing with accommodations/EL supports can complete the non-test information in the same session as all other examinees.
+You may also want to schedule an alternate time for any examinees absent during the initial non-test session.

 Resources for Test Day